sigami/base/README.md

     bower install wow

-Then add the path to the script on the gruntfile, and run `grunt build`.
+Then add the script path on the .gruntfile, and run `grunt build`.

 ## Child Themes

 This theme is prepared to work with a child theme, you only need to create the folder structure to get the same functionality.
-[Example Child Theme](https://github.com/sigami/base_child/releases)
+[Example Child Theme](https://github.com/sigami/base_child)

 ## Translations